-The Board of Directors has in March 2019 elected the following members to the Research & Development Committee:
+In March 2020, the Board of Directors elected the following members to the Research & Development Committee:

-- Martin Mackay (re-elected, chair and member since 2018; independent) - Brian Daniels (re-elected, member since the establishment in 2017; independent) - Sylvie Gregoire (re-elected, member since the establishment in 2017; independent) - Thomas Rantzau (re-elected, member since 2018; employee representative; not independent)
+- Martin Mackay (re-elected, chair and member since 2018) - Brian Daniels (re-elected, member since 2017) - Sylvie Gregoire (re-elected, member since 2017) - Kasim Kutay (elected, member since 2020) - Thomas Rantzau (re-elected, member since 2018, employee-elected Board member)

-The Research & Development Committee consists of three members who are independent, including the chair, as defined in the Danish Corporate Governance Recommendations and one member, the employee representative, who is non-independent.
+Out of the five members of the Research & Development Committee, three members qualify as independent as defined in the Danish Corporate Governance Recommendations, including the chair, while Kasim Kutay and Thomas Rantzau qualify as non-independent given that Kasim Kutay is an exeuctive of the main shareholder Novo Holdings A/S and Thomas Rantzau an employee-elected Board member.
 According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
 Hence, the composition of the Research & Development Committee adheres to the Danish Corporate Governance Recommendations.
+Please refer to the Annual Report 2020 on page 44 for an overview of independence.

-The Research & Development Committee conducted six meetings in 2019.
-All Research & Development Committee members attended all committee meetings within the member's term in 2019.
-Please refer to the Annual Report on p.
-39 for a detailed attendance overview.
+The Research & Development Committee conducted five meetings in 2020.
+All Research & Development Committee members attended all committee meetings within the member's term in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview.

-Research & Development Committee Report for 2019
+Research & Development Committee Report for 2020

 The R&D Committee works according to an Annual Work Plan with fixed agenda items.
-In addition, the R&D Committee meets when developments require additional meetings.
-The R&D Committee has in 2019 met six times and dealt with the following matters:
+In addition, the R&D Committee meets when additional meetings are required.

+The R&D Committee has in 2020 met five times and dealt with the following matters: